Brand new, this single family home - two short blocks around the corner from Sycamore Village - first sold for $69,100 in May, 1993.

 About two years ago a few of the intersections were upgraded, too - here - and both Michigan and Masten Avenues were turned back to two-way traffic.
 During the summer of 2006, a few major repaving projects a few blocks further down Woodlawn - here.

-I've added the full text of Howe's first chapter - here, link to .pdf file - to a collection of works that I've previously called, Writing the City.
+I've added the full text of Howe's first chapter - here, pdf file - to a collection of works that I've previously called, Writing the City.
 Stuff you should know if you know Buffalo.

 Nicholas Howe passed away last year.
 His father, Irving Howe created and edited Dissent Magazine.
 Good read.